Pylons/hypatia/docs/glossary.rst

     "stopwords" the text might have.
   Facet index
-    A type of index which can be used for faceted search. zope.index
+    A type of index which can be used for faceted search.
+  Path index
+    A type of index that keeps track of documents within a graph;
+    documents can be searched for by their position in the graph. zope.index
     The `<underlying indexing machinery
     http://pypi.python.org/pypi/zope.index>`_ that